Heinonen HK-1

 The Heinonen HK-1 Keltiäinen is a Finnish single-seat, single-engined sport aircraft of the 1950s.
-Only a single example was built, which was used by its designer to set a class distance record in 1957 that stood for 18 years before being beaten.
+Three examples were built.
+The first was used by its designer to set a class distance record in 1957 that stood for 27 years before being beaten.

 Design and development

 Juhani Heinonen, an aeronautical engineer who had previously worked for the Valmet aircraft factory at Tampere, and then for Finnair, designed a single-seat, single engined aerobatic sport aircraft, the Heinonen HK-1.
 It was a low winged monoplane of all-wooden construction, powered by a Walter Mikron air-cooled inline engine rated at 65 hp driving a two-bladed propeller.
 Split flaps were fitted to the wings, while the aircraft had a fixed tailwheel undercarriage, with a steerable tailwheel but no brakes.
 The pilot sat under a sliding perspex canopy.
 A prototype was built at the glider school at Jämi, first flying in August 1954.